Clustering Partially Observed Graphs via Convex Optimization: Introduction

 \section{Introduction}

 This paper is about the following task: given partial observation of an undirected unweighted graph, partition the nodes into disjoint clusters so that there are dense connections within clusters, and sparse connections across clusters.
-By partial observation, we mean that for some node pairs we know if there is an edge or not, and for other node pairs we do not know -- these pairs are {\em unobserved}.
+By partial observation, we mean that for some node pairs we know if there is an edge or not, and for the other node pairs we do not know---these pairs are {\em unobserved}.
 This problem arises in several fields across science and engineering.
-For example, in sponsored search, each cluster is a submarket that represents a specific group of advertisers that do most of their spending on a group of query phrases -- see e.g. \cite{yaho} for such a project at Yahoo.
-In VLSI and design automation, it is useful in minimizing signaling between components, layout etc. -- see e.g. \cite{kernighan_lin} and references thereof.
-In social networks, clusters represent groups of mutual friends; finding clusters enables better recommendations, link prediction, etc \cite{Social1}.
-In the analysis of document databases, clustering the citation graph is often an essential and informative first step \cite{db1}.
+For example, in sponsored search, each cluster is a submarket that represents a specific group of advertisers that do most of their spending on a group of query phrases---see e.g.,~\cite{yaho} for such a project at Yahoo.
+In VLSI and design automation, it is useful in minimizing signaling between components~\citep{kernighan_lin}.
+In social networks, clusters may represent groups of people with similar interest or background; finding clusters enables better recommendations and link prediction~\citep{Social1}.
+In the analysis of document databases, clustering the citation graph is often an essential and informative first step~\citep{db1}.
 In this paper, we will focus not on specific application domains, but rather on the basic graph clustering problem itself.

+Partially observed graphs appear in many applications.
+For example, in online social networks like Facebook, we observe an edge/no edge between two users when they accept each other as a friend or explicitly decline a friendship suggestion.
+For the other user pairs, however, we simply have no friendship information between them, which are thus unobserved.
+More generally, we have partial observations whenever obtaining similarity data is difficult or expensive (e.g., because it requires human participation).
+In these applications, it is often the case that \emph{most} pairs are unobserved, which is the regime we are particularly interested in.

-As with any clustering problem, this needs a precise mathematical definition.
-We are not aware of any existing work with provable performance guarantees for partially observed graphs.
-Even most existing approaches to clustering fully observed graphs, which we review in section \ref{sec:related} below, either require an additional input (e.g. the number of clusters $k$ required for spectral or $k$-means clustering approaches), or do not guarantee the performance of the clustering.
-Indeed, the specialization of our results to the fully observed case extends the known guarantees there.
+As with any clustering problem, we need a precise mathematical definition of the clustering criterion with potentially a guaranteed performance.
+There is relatively few existing results with provable performance guarantees for graph clustering with partially observed node pairs.
+Many existing approaches to clustering fully observed graphs either require an additional input (e.g., the number of clusters $k$ required for spectral or $k$-means clustering methods), or do not guarantee the performance of the clustering.
+We review existing related work in Section~\ref{sec:related}.